Updated: Dec 4, 2022

-Neurofeedback is a digital method of training sites, circuits, and networks of the brain, by using electrodes that read the electrical signals that the brain is always emitting.
-Neurofeedback technology allows rewarding and training the same brain sites that are also involved in controlling the physical body.
-This has been successfully adopted by professionals like Kirk Cousins of the Minnesota Vikings football team, professional golfers like Bryson Dechambeau and Blake Adams, as well as US Air Force and NASA pilots, who have discovered how neurofeedback has made one of the best contributions to their unique skill set.
+Neurofeedback is a digital method of training sites, circuits, and networks of the brain.
+By using electrodes that read the electrical signals of the brain, neurofeedback technology allows rewarding and training the same brain sites that are also involved in controlling the physical body.
+This has been successfully adopted by the likes of the Minnesota Vikings football team, professional golfers like Bryson Dechambau and Blake Adams, as well as US Air Force pilots, who have discovered how neurofeedback has been one of the most significant tools they have ever benefited from.

 All athletic and fitness skills are known to be supervised by areas of the brain called the sensory and motor cortices.
-These are closely related areas of the brain that allow the integration between the sensory information that comes in from the outside, and the subsequent interpretation, construction, and execution of a response.
-These parts of the brain are known to be highly developed in individuals who have an advanced level of performance in a physical task.
-The defining feature and basis of learning is referred to as neuroplasticity, which denotes the brain's ability to change its own structure and function in accordance to how it is used, and the demands placed upon the body.
+These are closely related areas of the brain that allow the integration between the sensory information that comes in from the outside, then the subsequent interpretation, construction, and execution of a response.
+It is highly developed in individuals who have an advanced level of performance in a physical task, even so much so that the brains of professional musicians show more development in the exact areas that correspond to their hands.
+This is the basic feature of neuroplasticity, which refers to the brain's ability to change its own structure and function in accordance to the demands that it is faced with, and defines the very basis of learning.

 Equally as likely to have an effect on physical and athletic performance is the presence of any other cognitive or mental dysregulation such as depression, anxiety, epilepsy, PTSD, among others.
 These pathologies have associations to specific parts of the brain, and give neurofeedback the advantage of targeting its training and development.

 What allows neurofeedback to have a positive effect on physical performance is the role that the QEEG (quantitative electroencephalogram) brain map plays in having a clinical-grade assessment of the athlete’s unique brain.
 A common factor across different cognitive and mental pathologies is that the associated brain areas are either too inhibited (underactive), or too excited (hyperactive).
-A brain map is the necessary first step to beginning brain training, as the results of the brain map reveal which brain functions are most valid targets to pursue in the neurofeedback course.
+A brain map is the necessary first step to beginning brain training, as the results of the brain map reveal which areas may be either too hyperactive, or too hypoactive.
+This information allows the athlete to confirm which brain functions are most valid targets to pursue in the neurofeedback course.

-The additional advantage an athlete’s brain may present for neurofeedback training is consistent with the higher than average level of health they tend to possess.
+The additional advantage an athlete’s brain may inherently have for neurofeedback training, is consistent with the higher than average level of health they tend to posses.
 The brain is a biological organ, which fundamentally depends on the function of all the other systems of the body.
 In those who have an advanced physical skill, the brain area/s associated with that skill are already well developed and will therefore have a better ability to respond to training and reinforcement.